This guidance should be read in conjunction with the maternity leave policy.

 You should agree with your member of staff when they wish to start and end their maternity leave and sign their maternity leave application form.
 It is advisable to take a copy of this form for your records and ensure that your HR Advisor has received a copy.
 Your HR Advisor will write to the employee to confirm maternity dates and will liaise with payroll, who will advise the employee of their maternity pay arrangements.

-Should the role need covering during the maternity leave period you need to do the following:
+If the role needs to be covered during the maternity leave period, you'll need to do the following:

 Other things to consider

 The pregnant employee will continue to accrue annual leave, bank/statutory holidays and discretionary days during their maternity leave in accordance with their leave entitlement within their contract of employment.
 You can calculate their entitlement to annual leave by using the holiday calculator.